Overview of cost management capabilities in Amazon Q Developer - Amazon Cost Management

 Pricing

-There are no additional charges for using the cost analysis capability in Amazon Q. For information about Amazon Q Developer pricing, see Amazon Q Developer pricing.
+The cost analysis and cost optimization capabilities are included with Amazon Q Developer.
+For information about Amazon Q Developer pricing, see Amazon Q Developer pricing.